 That’s because a surge in website traffic could overload your server, and it could shut down anytime.

 There is also a security issue to deal with.
-When you opt for a free host, it means that you are sharing your server with other website owners.
+According to ServerMania, when you settle and opt for a free host, it means that you are sharing your server with other website owners.
 And who knows what kind of shady stuff they are doing with their websites.